Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Cubchoo.md

 ---
 Ability1: Snow Cloak
 Ability2: Slush Rush
+Baby: 'No'
+BookImageName: HOME613.png
+BookShinyImageName: HOME613_s.png
 BoxSprite: SRD-BoxSprite-cubchoo.png
+DexCategory: Chill Pokemon
+DexDescription: They are born by the end of winter and stay with their mothers for a couple of seasons.
+Their running nose is used to practice their ice powers.
+In fact, when they get sick their nose is completely dry.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 5
+  Feet: 1.6
+  Meters: 0.5
 HiddenAbility: Rattled
 HomeSprite: SRD-HomeSprite-cubchoo.png
 Learnset: '[[SRD-Cubchoo-Learnset]]'
 Legendary: 'No'
 Name: Cubchoo
 Number: 613
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: cubchoo.png
 Type1: Ice
 Type2: ''
+Weight:
+  Hectograms: 85
+  Kilograms: 8.5
+  Pounds: 18.7
 ---

 #PokeroleSRD/Pokedex